 The Summer Undergraduate Research Program in Mathematics at SNC consists of eight weeks of full time work open to St. Norbert College students with a declared mathematics major or minor.
 On the application form, students provide a list of their mathematics and other relevant course work, their research interests, and how a research experience would contribute to their professional goals.
 Students do not need to propose a project.
 Faculty members may already have projects in mind.
 The Mathematics Discipline reviews all applications and chooses which applicants will be awarded the summer positions.
-The research students (Poss-Wroble Fellows) are required to present their work at the national MathFest meeting in August and at the Pi Mu Epsilon Regional Undergraduate Math Conference on the SNC campus in November.
+The research students (Poss-Wroble Fellows) are required to present their work at a national conference, which includes either MathFest in August or the Joint Mathematics Meetings in January, and at the Pi Mu Epsilon Regional Undergraduate Math Conference on the SNC campus in November.
 Interested students are encouraged to speak with a member of the Mathematics Discipline, either before or after completing an application.
 Faculty members can offer insight into past projects along with the research projects proposed for the upcoming summer program.

 Measuring Partisan Bias with Randomly Generated District Maps

 We aimed to create a sampling of district maps for the state of Iowa through random selection of adjacent counties.
 Once enough maps were created, we applied historical voting data to these maps and calculated the Partisan Gini score for each.
 This gave us a distribution of PG scores for comparison to maps actually used (or proposed to be used) by the state.

 Seats-Votes Curves and Partisan Bias in Decennial Redistricting